 - Women are not required to work in between 10 pm to 7 am, except under certain situations, like employees in technical/administrative departments or other jobs that are determined by the Ministry of Labor.

-- A working woman is allowed for maternity leave with full payment for a period of 45 days including pre/post delivery.
+- As per the New Law, working woman is allowed for maternity leave with full payment for a period of 60 days including pre/post delivery.
 On the terms that her tenure should not be less than a year.
 If her tenure is less than a year, then maternity leave shall be granted with half pay.
 The first 45 days are paid in full and the remaining 15 days at one-half pay

 - Both women and juveniles are not allowed to work in hazardous/immoral workplaces ensuring their safety.